Prelim, Final Defense, & Graduation

 Upon completion of your research project, you will defend your research.
+The defense consists of a formal, public seminar of the thesis/dissertation research, followed by a “closed-door” examination conducted by the student’s Advisory Committee.
 You must register for classes during the semester in which you plan to defend.
-If you are NOT supported on an RA or a TA/RA during the time you will defend, then at minimum, register for one credit of CH 899 (699 MS) in the Fall and/or the Spring.
+If you are NOT supported on an RA or a TA/RA during the time you will defend, then at minimum, register for one credit of CH 899 (CH 699 MS) in the Fall and/or the Spring.
 If you are on an active RA or TA/RA when you defend, then you must abide by GSSP regulations and register for 3-5 credits of CH 899 or else you will lose your funding.
-If you are defending in the SUMMER, then you must register for one hour of CH 896 (696 MS), which is the 10-week course that starts in SUMMER I. Your existing enrollment counts if you’re defending by the Grad School’s NO REGISTRATION DEADLINE.
-At least ONE TO TWO MONTHS IN ADVANCE, reserve a two-hour block no earlier than 9:00 AM for morning exams, or between 1:00 and 3:00 for afternoon exams in DAB 210, DAB 321 (which has no existing LCD projector but one is available in the stock room) or another available room once your committee has agreed on a date and time.
-Contact Katie Elliott (email@example.com) to reserve DAB 210, COX 306, COX 400 (note that the COX rooms belong to the College of Sciences, and they can make changes at their discretion), or the PIII conference room.
-You may also contact Wendy Bunce (firstname.lastname@example.org) for PIII.
+If you are defending in the SUMMER, then you must register for one hour of CH 896 (CH 696 for MS), which is the 10-week course that starts in SUMMER I. Your existing enrollment counts if you’re defending by the Grad School’s NO REGISTRATION DEADLINE.

+Exam Location – at least ONE TO TWO MONTHS IN ADVANCE, reserve a two-hour block no earlier than 9:00 AM for morning exams, or between 1:00 and 3:00 for afternoon exams in DAB 210 or Cox 400.
+Contact the Chem Grad Office to reserve DAB 210 or COX 400 or Premila Jayaratne (firstname.lastname@example.org) for the PIII conference room.
 Make your room reservation well in advance, preferably BEFORE you turn in the Exam Request Form required by the Grad School.
 NOTE: All available conference rooms are in high demand during the Fall semester and we will not honor last minute reservations, so finalize your exam time and date as early as possible or you face having to present in an undesirable room or having to reschedule.

 The Graduate School Representative